adela-addamsova/photoGalleryWeb/README.md

 # photoGalleryWeb

 Web page to show my photography.
-Currently mostly static, trying to implement more php code.
+Currently implementing more php and js code to make it less static.